 WRI 492.
 Playwriting (3) (W) Critical analysis of dramatic structure for the playwright.
 Scenarios, character studies, and writing of original plays.
-Prerequisites: English core requirements.
+Prerequisites: Two ENG 2XX classes or permission.
 (Same course as THR 492.)

 WRI 495.
 Special Studies in Writing (3) (W) A course in one of several specialized areas.
 The content of the course will be varied to suit the needs of the students and the interests of the faculty.
 May be repeated for credit as topics vary.
-Prerequisites: English core requirements or WRI 276.
+Prerequisites: Two ENG 2XX classes or WRI 276 or permission.

 WRI 497.
 Writing Internship (1-6) (W) A supervised, professional work experience.
-Prerequisites: English core requirements and the permission of the Chair of English.
+Prerequisites: Two ENG 2XX classes and the permission of the Chair of English.